 Here you will find the largest German-style Christmas market in town, as well as games, rides, ice skating, food, and drink (keep an eye out for delicious classics liked mulled wine and cider!)

 This event includes thrill rides, a gigantic Ferris wheel with amazing views over London, and a section specifically for children.

 Winter Wonderland will surely make an excellent day out for the family, and they will be open from November 18th, 2022 - January 2nd, 2023.

 Tickets are free when you spend at least £20 on attractions, rides, games, food or drink.
 Otherwise you can expect to pay £7.50 during peak hours and £5 during off-peak hours.

 6. See The Muppet Christmas Carol in Concert

-If you're looking for a new way to experience one of your favorite holiday films, The Muppet Christmas Carol will be screened at Royal Albert Hall this month.
+If you're looking for a new way to experience one of your favorite holiday films, The Muppet Christmas Carol will be screened at The Eventim Apollo in 2022.

 While the movie is playing, a live orchestra will perform the musical score, giving you the chance to hear all of your favorite songs from this movie live!

 The concert takes place on December 4th.
 Doors open at 1:30 pm and the show begins at 2:30 pm.